Torgen/codex-blackboard/docs/Operations.md

 sudo systemctl start codex.target
 ```

+### Modifying settings
+The install script divides the settings among three .env files in the `/etc` directory:

+* `codex-per-team.env`: Settings that probably won't change even if you use the same server for multiple hunts.
+* `codex-per-hunt.env`: A symlink to another file in the same directory.
+These settings are likely to change if
+  you use the server for another hunt.
+To do this, duplicate the current file with a name that reflects the new
+  hunt, modify the appropriate settings, then move the symlink to point to the new file with
+  `ln -s -f $NEWFILE /etc/codex-per-hunt.env`.
+The settings you'll likely want to edit are:
+  * `MONGO_URL`: Only the portion after the slash needs to be changed.
+  * `DRIVE_SHARE_GROUP`: If you have a different mailing list for participants in the new hunt than the old one.
+  * `DRIVE_ROOT_FOLDER`: Especially if you change `DRIVE_SHARE_GROUP`, or else your team for the previous hunt
+    will have access to the files for the new one.
+* `codex-batch.env`: Settings specific to batch operations, such as the Hubot instance.
+If your machine has 2 or
+  CPUs or vCPUS, the setup script will run N+1 instances of the app: N which nginx balances across, and 1 just
+  for the batch operations so they can always run in parallel with user load.
+In that case, the batch instance
+  will have these settings and the user-facing instance won't.
+If you only have 1 CPU or vCPU, it will only run
+  one instance of the app, which will do everything.

+After editing settings, run `sudo systemctl restart codex.target`.

 ## Setting up a private Jitsi Server
 If you want to set up your own Jitsi server to avoid depending on the largesse of a public server operator: